You may wish to read an introduction to this section first.

 Speaking of the vegetables of Kutaya, all of which are excellent, I must not forget the cabbages, which I suppose to be

 the largest in the world; so large, indeed, that I dare not risk my reputation for truth in stating their exact dimensions, knowing that many Englishmen are incredulous as to the size even of the turnips of my native country of Norfolk.
-G. Keppel
+Keppel

 The descriptions of the countryside around Kutahya made by Keppel and other travellers do not indicate they noticed large wheat fields which had been in existence during the first centuries AD.

-Some elaborate gravestones found in the district of Kutahya are a sign of its inhabitants' wealth.
+Some elaborate gravestones found in the district of Kutahya are a sign of its citizens' wealth.
 They indicate that there was a middle class who could afford the cost of a marble relief to immortalize their relatives in a composed attitude.